Front duct motor cooling design Project

 Methodology

-The methodology employed for this project was first to set up the specification of the project by listing the temperature and mass flow target set through the data sheets of the motors and the thermal exchange computations.
-After this, an overall look at the aerodynamic design regulations was conducted to understand the design opportunities.
-Finally, a systematic iteration design approach was conducted with thermal CFD simulations using RANS and URANS solvers.
+The methodology employed for this project was first to set up the specification of the project by listing the temperature and mass flow target set through heat transfer calculation in collaboration with the powertrain department.
+After this, an overall look at the aerodynamic design regulations was conducted to understand the design opportunities combined with the space limitation set through discussion with the vehicle dynamics department.
+Finally, a systematic iteration design approach was conducted with aerothermal CFD simulations using RANS and URANS solvers.

 Challenges